adizim/cs50-homepage/README.md

 textual description.
 In addition, the index file has stylesheet `main.css` and the other files have stylesheet `pages.css`.

-# Additional Information
+# Todo

-The linked algorithm pages still need to be updated for content and style.
+The linked algorithm pages still need to be updated for content (specifics on algs) and style:
+1. 5 CSS properties/selectors
+2. Media query for smaller screens
+3. 1 Bootstrap4 component, 2 Bootstrap4 columns using Grid Model
+4. 1 SCSS variable, nesting, inheritance